 Once you have your DPA platform orchestration layer in place, you need to consider which discrete technologies you will deploy.
 While many organizations are keen to deploy RPA to ease their processes, it is not a one-size-fits all solution.
 You need to understand where it fits.

 RPA tends to mimic human behavior and is suited to task-orientated processes with a limited number of steps.
 This often happens within the context of a broader process.
 This is opposed to chatbots which understanding the users’ intent via conversation and then either provide an answer or trigger an action.

-“There’s a lot of value in combing technologies like RPA and AI to provide cognitive bots – robotics that can think more intelligently, said Koplowitz.
-“But the real value comes form that end-to-end process automation where you apply intelligence across the whole operation that you get the best return and the best value.
+“There’s a lot of value in combining technologies like RPA and AI to provide cognitive bots – robotics that can think more intelligently”, said Koplowitz.
+“But the real value comes from that end-to-end process automation where you apply intelligence across the whole operation that you get the best return and the best value.
 Then you can start to look at data flows and intelligence across the entire operation and not just specific tasks related to robotics within that.”

 So what next?

 Bizagi was recently named a Leader in The Forrester Wave: Software for Digital Process Automation (DPA) for Deep Deployments and was also recognized as the widest of the deep for “Balancing deep DPA functionality with a platform designed to go wide”.